 It is with great sadness that I pass on the news that our vocalist in John’s Followers has died.
 He has been fighting bone cancer for many years and passed away on 31st October 2021.
 John moved to New Zealand in 1978 and continued to play in Bands around Auckland and had a large following.
 He will be sadly missed by us and all his followers and especially three daughters Jayne, Susie and Karen.

 Back in the crazy days of the late 60’s I was in a band called Johns’ Followers.
-So called because three of the band members were called John : John Loveday (Vocals), John Martin (Guitar) and John (Chucky) Swain (Drums).
-Even in those days the battle of the apostrophe raged.
-When I thought of the name it was Johns’ followers, who are of course Trevor Tillotson (bass) and myself – Andrew Pickles (Keyboards).
+So called because three of the band members were called John : John Loveday (Vocals), John Martin (Guitar) and John (Chucky) Swain (Drums), with Trevor Tillotson (bass) and myself – Andrew Pickles (Keyboards).

 As a band we were quite successful in the North, and as many bands did in that day we chanced our arm working in Europe.
-We started in Zurich and then travelled on to Milan where we came across an agency and lable called Arlechini.
+We started in Zurich and then traveled on to Milan where we came across an agency and label called Arlechino.
 They had a song they wanted to promote called Buone Vacanze, and needed a song for the ‘B’ side.
 I was 17 at the time, full of flower power and hope and had just written a song called Crystal Mountain, which we had just started rehearsing.

 It never sold many, but a lot of years later it appeared on a compilation CD called “Cornflake Zoo 20” which is available on Amazon.

 It is clearly a record of its time, flower power, Maharishi Mahesh,Procol Harum and the belief that we really could change the world and bring about peace.
 That mantle now passes to the new generation and I believe there is still hope.